pairshaped/curlingio-docs/docs/getting-started/curling-club-managers.md

 If you've ever checked the scoreboard for the Brier's or Scotties on [curling.ca](https://www.curling.ca/scoreboard), then you've already seen Curling IO in action.

+## Rental Bookings

+Renting out ice and lounge space is a key revenue stream for curling clubs.

+- Publish a public-facing rental calendar that updates instantly when new bookings come in.
+- Configure rentable resources (sheets, rooms) with availability windows, pricing, and closure dates.
+- Collect deposits and waivers online during checkout, reducing back-and-forth email coordination.
+- Apply the same addons, fees, and discounts you configure for leagues, products, and programs.

 ## Bookkeeping and Reports

 We have an extensive reports section that curling club managers and bookkeepers love.